tienngthth/car-share-system/README.md

 * Open mp/docs/build/html/index.html for mp Sphinx documention
 * Open ap/docs/build/html/index.html for ap Sphinx documention

+Following is the description of the architecture components.

 ### Master Pi

 Master Pi is a raspberry pi with a web application.